Chillee/MovieRankings/musicals.md

 _feel_ like an animated cartoon.
 All the goofy actions and synced up with the cartoon sfx.
 Beetlejuice does a lot of slight of hand tricks which are a nice touch.
 I haven't seen a magic show live (mostly videos) and those kind of things happen so fast that unless you know what you're looking for, it looks super legit.
 The lights and projections are awesome.
 All the props that come from the pit are crazy.
 The giant snake is surprisingly plot-relevant.
 The ensemble has so many different costumes.
 - Until listening to the recording, I didn't get that the funeral we saw at the beginning was the mother.
 I thought it was Beetlejuice lol.
 Similarly, I only 'got' the theme of "being invisible" from the recording.

+### 1. Phantom of the Opera
+- Watched with Katie on 09/27/22 (West End)
+- This was the third music we watched over the weekend.
+I find myself enjoying Drama/Tragedy a lot more than Comedy.
+I look forward to seeing this show again (unlike &Juliet, Book of Mormon etc.)
+- I always had the perception that PotO was a scuffed musical because the tickets were so cheap.
+Now I see why this is such a classic.
+- I watched about 40 minutes of the pro shot a few months earlier but didn't enjoy it that much so I stopped watching midway.
+That said, I was super excited to see it live and I knew that I would really enjoy it.
+- The opening sequence is probably my favorite of all musicals.
+It's just so hype to see the chandellier pop and rise up.
+- There were several songs that were hard to understand.
+In general, any song that had more than one person singing at once (even the trio between Christine, Christian and Phantom).
+Most of the opera sung parts were also hard to understand.
+- There's quite a few plot details which I still don't understand.
+Why is Phantom friends with the dance instructor?
+Why does she tell the truth about who the Phantom is?
+Why does Christine's father describe an Angel of Music?
+Is it just suppose to be a coincidence that the Phantom falls in love with a girl who is particularly suseptible to being manipulated?
+Or is there some kind of past relationship between Christine's father and the Phantom?
+I also had a hard time picturing the actual theater..
+How is there a lake in the theater?
+Maybe this is actually the sewers?
+For a movie, these details would be more important to me, but I'm willing to let them pass since it's a musical.
+I'm guessing it's explained in the original source material.
+- I was on the edge of my seat for the last third of the musical.
+Part of this was because I didn't know how things would end.
+- The titular song is a banger.
+I'm sure I'll appreciate the other songs more as I listen to the album.
+I'll note that the youtube video for PotO was matched the live version pretty closely.
+- The props were super cool.
+I liked Phantom's fire gun.
+His mysterious disappearance at the end was a nice surprise.
+- I really enjoyed seeing "Think of Me" where we transition from audition to performance.
+The transition feels like a scene out of a movie so it's cool to see it pulled off live.
+- For the first time, we waited at the stage door afterwards to see the cast leave.
+Notably, we saw Phantom and Christine's friend leave.
+It was interesting seeing them in normal clothes (Phantom was a biker).
+Christine's friend was very attractive.

 ### 1. Hadestown
 - Watched with Horace, Qian and Katie at the Orpheum Theatre on 06/11/22
 - This preceded a musical dry spell of a few months.
 I absolutely LOVED the opening act.
 What a mood-setter!
 I was smiling from ear to ear because I knew I was in for a treat.